 on sound emissions.

-Fred Moosally at a public meeting outlined new noise enforcement
+Fred Moosally outlined new noise enforcement

 nightclubs spoke up, mostly through the head of the Nightlife